GSTT-CSC/gstt-csc.github.io/_platforms/xnat.md

 XNAT at GSTT is currently connected to 3 PACS systems (radiology, foetal cardiology and radiotherapy PACS).
 Data anonymisation processes include DICOM meta-data removal, face blurring and removal of burnt-in data.
 Data used for AI evaluation are pushed to relevant DICOM nodes using a Python script; data used for AI development are fetched by [MLOPs](https://gstt-csc.github.io/platforms/mlops.html) via
-XNAT's REST-API, and data are sent to external collaborators via pathways agreed in ethics approval of each individual project.
+XNAT's [REST API](https://wiki.xnat.org/display/XAPI), and data are sent to external collaborators via pathways agreed in ethics approval of each individual project.

 <figure>
 <img src="https://github.com/GSTT-CSC/XNAT/blob/main/assets/anon-flowchart.jpg?raw=true" width="100%">